VOLTTRON/volttron/docs/source/core_services/security/Update-Notes.rst

 - The ``$VOLTTRON_HOME/curve.key`` file has been replaced with a :ref:`key store`<Key-Stores>`.
 Use the ``scripts/update_curve_key.py``
   script to update an existing key pair.
+- A ``mechanism`` field has been added to the auth file.
+Therefore, the ``credentials`` field no longer is prepended with a mechnanism such as "CURVE:".
+VOLTTRON automatically updates the auth entires to use the new field.

   - Entries with a regular expression in the ``credentials`` field cannot be upgraded.